ThatRozebudDude/FPS-Plus-Public/README.md

 ## Building
 - For basic build intructions, follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions) since it's basically the same.

-    - You need to install `compiletime` to compile the game.
-You can just run `haxelib install compiletime`.
+    - You need to install the `compiletime` haxelib.
+Just run `haxelib install compiletime`.

     - You do not need to install polymod since FPS Plus doesn't use it.